GarrettArm/improvising_crane/README.md

 A Drupal8 build for randall library

+### Design principles

+#### Code up, Content down.

+Our production machine is the authoritative source for all Content.
+That includes: the database, the sites/default/files.
+The production site is complete on content.
+End-users can add & revise the content there as they please.

+Our gitlab repo is the authoritative source for all code.
+Code includes: theme files, custom modules, config files, recipe file (like composer.json & dockerfile & docker-compose).

+The gitlab repo can build our drupal8 site for dev and production, but it is sparce on content by default.
+By default, it may have only one user and one ipso lorum of each kind of content.
+(One could load all the production content on their dev box, if needed.)
+None of the content on dev goes up to production.
+Code changes go up to production though.
+Changing versions of a module, for example, is code.
+It happens on the dev box & gets pushed up to production.

+We'll have to communicate for the grey area of drupal config changes.
+Meaning, if one makes a new type of page -- that could be done on production or dev.
+That can be imported or exported from either direction & it might make sense to do either on a given day.

+On the first day of operation, all this plan goes out the window.

 ## running the dev box

 All the docker-compose commands must be run from this folder.